Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 3 changes

-FAQs about the train journey from Rome to Berlin-Buch
+What do people frequently ask about the train journey from Rome to Berlin-Buch?

 Want to know more about your journey from Rome to Berlin-Buch?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.